 We urge Sedgemoor District Council to close down a controversial industrial chicken farm

-Sedgemoor District Council has the opportunity and the authority to declare the site of a controversial industrial chicken farm in East Huntspill as unauthorised and order it to close down and be demolished (please note that it's unlikely there would be job losses – all the work is contracted out).
+Sedgemoor District Council has the opportunity and the authority to declare the site of a controversial industrial chicken farm in East Huntspill as unauthorised and order it to close down and be demolished (please note that it's unlikely there would be job losses – nearly all the work is contracted out).
 Please help us persuade the Council to do the right thing by signing our petition.

 Thank you for your support.